-When people hear the term “industrial accident,” their minds typically turn to thoughts of catastrophic fires, explosions, and machine failure.
+When people hear the term "industrial accident," they typically think of catastrophic fires, explosions, and machine failure.
 However, industrial accidents do not have to make headline news to be severe.
-More often than not, an industrial injury will be caused by something as simple as a ladder or a hammer.
+Each day, the tools that workers use the most are involved with some of the most deadly accidents in American workplaces.

 Common Workplace Accidents

-OSHA reports on accidents every year, and the mishaps that consistently top the charts are typically caused by the simplest of tools.
+OSHA reports on accidents every year.
+On each report, the mishaps that consistently top the charts are typically caused by the simplest of tools.